kraasch/astar-with-tests/README.md

 ## Idea to speed up A-star algorithm

+Different ideas to speed up a-star.

+### Run A-star on Chunk-Level

 In a 2D maze of zeros and ones try to find a path from the start to the end node, if it exists.
 Steps allowed are only direct neighbors (should be possible to also allow weighted sideways steps later, as well as multi-dimensional